 During an interview with Peter Thiel for “The Portal” by Eric Weinstein, the discussion on technology and culture made a turn towards how universities are forcing students to become specialists in their field.
 Peter Thiel described when he was an undergraduate that a lot of professors were polymaths.
 However, the institutional role of universities, both with regards to students as well as their professors, according to Peter Thiel, is “No polymaths allowed”.

-If we want to fill in the gaps – in between departments or even business units – we badly need polymaths: people that dare to be transgressive (pass over or go beyond what they are supposed to be doing) and have a trained interest in the disciplines that are adjacent to the gap we’re trying to fill.
+If we want to fill in the gaps – in between departments or even business units – we need polymaths: people that dare to be transgressive (pass over or go beyond what they are supposed to be doing) and have a trained interest in the disciplines that are adjacent to the gaps we’re trying to fill.
 Which is, by the way, the main goal of our online courses: teaching students to (help) steer horizontal integration and vertical alignment.

 A polymath is a person whose expertise spans a significant number of different subject areas—such a person is known to draw on complex bodies of knowledge to solve specific problems.